Dear Community Food Mapping participants (and those who weren’t there but have expressed interest in the topic),

 Nothing is going to get better.
 It’s not.” ~ Dr. Seuss, The Lorax

-Category: Asset-Based Assesment, Community, Community Assessment, Community Building, Community Engagement, Community Resilience, Community Resources, Energy Descent Action Plan, Food, Food Security, Food Sovereignty, Future Scenarios, Gift Economy, Growing Food, Independence, No Waste Living, Peak Oil, People's Power, Permaculture, Resilience, Resilient Living and Choices, Right Livelihood, Sharing Economy, Simply Living, Social Justice, Sustainable Living, Transition Initiatives
+Category: Community, Community Assessment, Community Building, Community Engagement, Community Resilience, Community Resources, Energy Descent Action Plan, Food, Food Security, Food Sovereignty, Future Scenarios, Gift Economy, Growing Food, Independence, No Waste Living, Peak Oil, People's Power, Permaculture, Resilience, Resilient Living and Choices, Right Livelihood, Sharing Economy, Simply Living, Social Justice, Sustainable Living, Transition Initiatives